cornell-dti/trends-in-web-dev-website/versioned_docs/version-2021fa/lecture9.md

 ##### `index.ts`

 To deploy to Heroku we need some additional setup.
-We will be serving our frontend via our backend so express should grab files from the `frontend/build` folder.
 In the frontend folder, when you run `yarn build`, you will get a `build` directory containing all the optimized, bundled frontend React code ready to be pushed to a remote server.
 We will include the line `app.use(express.static(path.join(__dirname, '../frontend/build')));` to do this.
 (Note: this requires us to `import path from 'path';`)

 We will also be calling upon our express app to use CORS to allow cross origin requests.
 If your backend requests are being blocked be of some `CORS cross origin policy` issue you probably forgot to include the `app.use(cors());` line.
 (Note: this requires us to `import cors from 'cors';`)